 In response to hormones, such as estrogen, the endometrium normally thickens, breaks down, and is passed from the body as part of the monthly menstrual cycle.
 Endometriosal lesions are also affected by hormone cycles and thicken and break down, but they cannot be removed during menstruation.
 This may lead to severe pain, and scarring that can result in organs being stuck together.

-Lupron Depot is a type of medication called a gonadotrophin releasing hormone (GnRH) agonist.
+Lupron Depot is a type of medication called a gonadotrophin releasing hormone (GnRH) receptor agonist.
 It acts to disrupt the production of female reproductive hormones, preventing the menstrual cycle and thereby reducing pain and the number of new lesions.

 GnRH is a naturally occurring hormone, a key part of the pathway that stimulates the production of hormones such as estrogen that control the menstrual cycle.

-As a GnRH agonist, Lupron Depot acts by stimulating the same pathway as GnRH.
+As a GnRH receptor agonist, Lupron Depot acts by stimulating the same pathway as GnRH.
 This results in an initial spike in estrogen levels on first taking the medication, which may temporarily worsen symptoms.
 However, as Lupron Depot is at a higher prolonged concentration than is normal, the body quickly becomes desensitized to the hormone and stops reacting to it.
 As a result, while using the medication, levels of the reproductive hormones drop, monthly periods cease, and the symptoms of endometriosis should ease.

 Generally, it is recommended that Lupron Depot is taken alongside an add-back therapy.
 This is a very low dose of either estrogen or progesterone, another reproductive hormone.
 These hormones have multiple roles in the body, besides their main role in reproduction, including keeping bones healthy.
 By providing just enough of the hormones to maintain healthy bones without triggering menstruation, Lupron Depot can be taken safely for an extended time.
 Add-back therapy may also reduce other treatment side effects.